NolanCrenshaw/cookbook/heroku/heroku.md

 ```
 -------
 ### Initialize Heroku App
 Heroku will associate with a local git repo in project's root directory.
+The default behavior is for Heroku to control deployment via Git.
 ```
 $ heroku create {app name}
 ```
-Confirm that the git association exists.
+Confirm that the git association exists as a Heroku remote repo.
+The *"git remote"* is a clone of the repo hosted on the Heroku servers.
 ```
 $ git remote -v
 ```